 Honoring your parents is a biblical commandment, so we're lucky that we also have a special Sunday here in America dedicated to our moms.

-This year, Mother’s Day is celebrated on Sunday, May 9, 2010.
-It is when we try our best to give mom a special day.
+Mother's Day is when we try our best to give mom a special day.
 After all, it’s the very least we can do, since she does so much for us!

 Favorite recipes for Mother's Day brunch include scones, muffins and pancakes.
-Since we’ve discussed the muffin method in a previous column, and we’ll do scones later on, we’ve decided to dedicate the CKCA Mother’s Day baking column to help you create incredible pancakes for the favorite lady in your life.
 Pancakes are delicious and delectable, but even the most experienced of breakfast cooks can be confounded by homemade pancakes.

 Tips for Top-Class Pancakes

 Pancakes, also known as griddlecakes, are best leavened with baking powder, and are cooked very quickly over high heat.
 When done right, they can be the fluffiest, most delectable breakfast treat known to man (or woman, in this case).
 It’s best to use a non-stick pan or griddle, and to use just a whisper of butter while cooking.
 Pancake batter can also be used in waffle irons with a little additional butter; waffles also benefit from the egg whites being whipped separately.

 Here are our top three chef tips to help you make perfect pancakes, every time:

 1. Prepare a great batter recipe with fresh ingredients and don’t overmix!